-If you think that you might have an active warrant for your arrest, do not wait for the authorities to catch up with you.
+If you think there is an active warrant out for your arrest, don't wait for the authorities catch you to contact a lawyer.

 Our clients who have been arrested for outstanding warrants always tell us that they were arrested at the worst time: while their children are in the car, at work, or at home in the middle of the night.

 You can avoid embarrassment and an extended stay in jail by taking a proactive approach to your warrant and the underlying criminal offense.

 How do you find out if there is an active warrant for your arrest?

 There are several ways that you can end up with a warrant for your arrest.
 The most common scenarios involve missed court dates or failure to pay fines.
 In addition, if you have committed a crime in the past, a warrant may be issued for your arrest after the prosecuting attorney decides to pursue charges against you.

 If you think that you may have an active warrant for your arrest, you can contact The Lampin Law firm to discuss the matter with one of our experienced criminal defense lawyers.
 We can oftentimes verify if there is an outstanding warrant for your arrest and, if there is, find out what you are charged with and the amount of your bond.
 If necessary, we can even file a motion to reduce your bond with the court.

 Avoid an Embarrassing Arrest and a Night in Jail